 - Strength of letters of recommendation and student’s writing sample (if required)

-- Applicant’s performance on examinations such as the GRE and TOEFL or entrance auditions/portfolios in arts and performance areas, as appropriate
+- Applicant’s performance on examinations, such as the GRE and TOEFL, and/or on writing samples or creative writing portfolios, as appropriate

 - Demonstrated interest in obtaining a graduate degree as evidenced by the statement of purpose